nickcresner/wdi-ldn-project-2/Project2Readme.md

 - Refactoring
 - Namespacing
 - Improved styling with a fullsized map background with floating divs.
 - Google places API suggesting local cafes for user to visit whilst their cars are charging.
+- An about page explaining the idea of the site and how to use it.